Certified Trust – A Seminar on Certification Schemes for Taiwan’s IoT Security Ecosystem

 The success of this will ultimately hinge on the development of an effective cybersecurity industry.
 Creating cybersecurity systems and an industrial chain that can integrate with 5G in vertical industries will help bolster digital transformation across Taiwan and garner the trust of global markets.

-With a mix of local on-site speakers and virtual presenters, delegates attending this workshop will hear from and interact with cybersecurity experts.
-The workshop will explore the value of certification and provide technical and business-oriented insights to help delegates understand market and business needs.
+With a mix of local on-site speakers and virtual presenters, delegates attending this seminar will hear from and interact with cybersecurity experts.
+The seminar will explore the value of certification and provide technical and business-oriented insights to help delegates understand market and business needs.

 The growing number of IoT products, and the complexity of these connected things, introduces new challenges to the traditional secure development and evaluation process.
 IoT products are made up of multiple components, which are developed by multiple players, many of which are new to security.
 A myriad of different regulations and certification frameworks create an added layer of complexity for the IoT vendors, developers and service providers tasked with demonstrating the security capability of their products.